nathancarter/weblurch/doc/plan.md

 # Project Plan

+Readers unfamiliar with this project may wish to first read what's already been accomplished, on the [Project Progress]( progress.md.html) page.
+This page is a complement to that one, stating what remains to be done.

-This document aims to be a complete plan for what needs to be done on this project.
-It can be viewed as a to-do list in chronological order, the first items being those that should be done next, and the later items those that must come after.
+This document aims to be a complete plan for what needs to be done on this project, readable by developers.
+It can therefore be viewed as a to-do list in chronological order, the first items being those that should be done next, and the later items those that must come after.
 Necessarily, the later items are more vague than the earlier ones.

 ## Documentation